gitenter/gitenter/doc/architecture/SyAD.md

     + If needed, can be switched in between the two really easy.

 - [SyAD-0002]{SyRS-0034} The document shall be written using a modified `markdown` format.
-- [SyAD-0005]{SyRS-0073,SyAD-0002} The traceable items are defined by extending the "bullet lists" item in markdown.
+- [SyAD-0005]{SyRS-0073,SyAD-0002} The traceable items are defined by extending the (unordered) bullet list item in markdown.

 ### Configuration